Jotter-Vortex/AVL_Tree/README.md

 ### avl_tree.c
 * AVL tree is a binary tree balanced with respect to the heights of subtrees
-- introduced by Adelson-Velskii and Landis, in 1962
+ 1. introduced by Adelson-Velskii and Landis, in 1962
-- use rebalancing using 4 kinds of rotations
+ 2. use rebalancing using 4 kinds of rotations
-- search, insert, delete: O(log n)
+ 3. search, insert, delete: O(log n)

+      -Definitions:
+        -An empty tree is height-balanced.
+If T is a nonempty binary tree with TL and TR as its left and right subtrees respectively, then T is height-balanced iff
+               1) TL and TR are height-balanced and
+               2) | hL- hR| ≤ 1 where hL and hR are the heights of TL and TR respectively.